[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Alternatives: Adobe Commerce (formerly Magento) and BigCommerce are additional options for setting up your e-commerce store.

-The best way to migrate a WooCommerce website is to use Duplicator Pro to create a package with your site’s files and database information.
-Then, simply drag and drop this package into the new location.
+The best way to migrate a WooCommerce website is to use Duplicator Pro to create a backup with your site’s files and database information.
+Then, simply drag and drop this backup into the new location.
 This allows even beginners to easily move their online stores without downtime or data loss.

 WooCommerce offers the Product CSV Import Suite extension that allows you to easily migrate products as a CSV file.
 If you want to use an XML file, you can use the native WordPress export tool.
 Alternatively, consider migrating your entire WooCommerce store with Duplicator Pro.